Firearms and ammunition

 ● Loose ammunition is not permitted.
 Instead, it must be packed either in its original packaging or in a suitable container that prevents movement between shells or cartridges.

 ● You can only pack up to 5kg of ammunition for that person’s own use.

 ● Firearms will be considered as part of your checked-in baggage

-unless you go over the weight allowance.
-In that case you will need to pay the usual sports equipment fees.
+unless you go over the baggage allowance, that is, 1 piece or 2 pieces depending on the ticket purchased.
+In that case you will need to pay the usual sports equipment

 Bags or containers containing ammunition must never bear 'explosives' labels.

 You must call or email our contact centre

 at least 72 hours before your flight if you intend to travel with firearms and/or ammunition.
 This is to ensure compliance with both national and International regulations and obligations.
 If you fail to do this you will be refused boarding.